hkebbi/FortiCNAPP_POV-toolbox/AWS/CLOUD (CSPM, CIEM, UEBA)/cloud-api.md

 ---

-### 🧱 FortiCNAPP Terraform Deployment Options (In this document we will follow Guided Configuration & FortiCNAPP CLI Integration):
+### 🧱 FortiCNAPP Terraform Deployment Options (In this document we will follow Guided Configuration followed by FortiCNAPP CLI Integration):

 | **Deployment Method** | **Description** | **Supported Capabilities** |
 |------------------------|-----------------|-----------------------------|